tankiseust/hello-world/README.md

 Hi Friends,
 I am Eustache I work as Sr Network Engineer at Mouser.
-Coding is networking has became every important and I am now passionate to lear how to code.
+Coding in networking has became every important and I am now passionate to lear how to code.